 - “Property” – This refers to anything that is of value.
 It includes actual property (anything growing on, found on, and fixed to land), and intangible or tangible property such as privileges, rights, claims, and services.

-- “Stolen property” – This refers to any property that has been wrongfully, criminally, taken, and any property that was offered for sale to the defendant that was clearly and openly stolen.
+- “Stolen Property” – This refers to any property that has been wrongfully, criminally, taken, and any property that was offered for sale to the defendant that was clearly and openly stolen.

-- “Traffic” or “trafficking” – This refers to any property that has been sold, transferred, dispensed, dispatched, or disposed of by the defendant.
+- “Traffic” or “Trafficking” – This refers to any property that has been sold, transferred, dispensed, dispatched, or disposed of by the defendant.
 It also refers to the buying, selling, possessing, receiving, use of, or obtaining control of the property with the intent to sell, transfer, dispense, dispatch, or dispose of it.

 If you simply purchased the stolen property and had no intention to sell it, you will not be found guilty under this statute because as does not constitute dealing in stolen property.
 However, you may face charges of petit or grand theft.